Garuda Indonesia weighs court-led debt restructuring, to shrink fleet

-JAKARTA (Reuters) - Flag carrier Garuda Indonesia, which last week defaulted on a $500 million sukuk, is considering a court supervised debt restructuring process and is in talks to slash its fleet size, company executives said on Monday.
+JAKARTA, June 21 (Reuters) - Flag carrier Garuda Indonesia (GIAA.JK), which last week defaulted on a $500 million sukuk, is considering a court supervised debt restructuring process and is in talks to slash its fleet size, company executives said on Monday.

 Garuda, which has been seeking a suspension on payments for most liabilities, is now considering whether to negotiate its mounting debt in or out of court, Chief Executive Irfan Setiaputra told a parliamentary hearing late on Monday.